thirtysix/TFBS_footprinting/README.md

 ## 4 Usage
-Predict TFBSs in the promoters any of 1-80,000 human protein coding transcripts.
+Predict TFBSs in the promoters any of 1-80,000 human protein coding transcripts in the Ensembl database.
 TFBS predictions can also be made for 87 unique non-human species (including model organisms such as mouse and zebrafish), present in the following groups:
 - 70 Eutherian mammals
 - 24 Primates
 - 11 Fish